-Understand what is involved and what you could potentially face in terms of the division of your retirement fund, home, stocks, bank accounts, and debts - contact the law firm of Sullivan Taylor & Gumina today.
+Understand what is involved and what you could potentially face.
+Need counsel on division of your retirement fund, home, stocks, bank accounts, and debts?
+Contact the law firm of Sullivan Taylor, Gumina & Palmer, P.C. today.

-In addition we recognize that many of the decisions made during a divorce can have significant financial and tax implications.
-Issues such as "who gets the house" and "who is responsible for the debts" can have significant impact on our clients' future financial well being.
+In addition, we recognize that many of the decisions made during a divorce can have significant financial and tax implications.
+Issues such as "who gets the house" and "who is responsible for the debts" can have a significant impact on our clients' future financial well-being.

 We understand that determining the value of marital property can be difficult.
 Determining the value of a retirement fund, 401K, non-vested stock options, and closely held or family businesses can require the services of professional business evaluators, accountants, and real estate appraisers.
 In addition, we work with forensic accountants to help us discover any assets that a spouse may be hiding.
 Our firm regularly works with professionals in a variety of disciplines to help us determine a fair division of marital assets.
 We have significant experience handling Qualified Domestic Relations Orders and other methods of protecting our clients' long term-financial interests.

-If you have any questions about property division or Qualified Domestic Relations Orders, please contact the Naperville child and spousal support lawyers at Sullivan Taylor & Gumina.
-We can be reached by phone at (630) 756-5112 or by filling out the in-take form on our Contact Us page.
+If you have any questions about property division or Qualified Domestic Relations Orders, please contact the Naperville family lawyers at Sullivan Taylor, Gumina & Palmer, P.C.
+We can be reached by phone at (630) 756-5112 or by filling out the intake form on our Contact Us page.